 6. Device Health Attestation Logs

-Now we have talked some about DHA, let us take a look at the DHA-Logs and how to find them.
-There are 3 options when you want to get some more information and logs about the DHA /Measured boot Process.
+Now that we have discussed DHA, let’s examine the DHA logs and how to find them.
+There are three options for getting more information and logs about the DHA /Measured boot Process.

-The first one will be about checking out the logs on the device itself and the other one is the DHA report option you have in Intune.
+The first will be about checking the logs on the device itself, and the other will be about the DHA report option you have in Intune.

 1: Device Logs: